 What makes 5G different?

-5G is believed to be faster, smarter, and more efficient than 3G and 4G.
-It promises high phone speeds that outdo the fastest broadband networks.
+5G fifth generation is believed to be faster, smarter, and more efficient than 3G and 4G.
+It promises high speed Internet that outdo the fastest broadband networks.
 Low latency makes 5G different from 4G and 3G.
 Reduced latency means that you can use your device as a replacement for Wi-Fi and cable modem.

 Additionally, you can upload and download files quickly and stream online without buffering.